dongyx/ptxt/README.md

 Usage
 -----

-- `ptxt file`
+- `ptxt file outfile`

 	Convert *file* to PDF.
-	The result is printed to the standard output.
-	If *file* is omitted, the standard input is used.
+	The result is written to *outfile* or to the standard output if *outfile* is omitted, If *file* is omitted, the standard input is used.

 - `ptxt --help`